vulture2600/SandstoneDashboard/docs/current_efforts.md

 * Update the Python scripts to pull the sensor config file each time with the most recent local copy as the fallback

-* The config file will be hosted on a Windows share on the NAS
+* The config file will be hosted on an SMB network share

 * The assign_sensors script will need to be run which will update the sensor config file on the NAS Windows share